andrealommen/PHY309/assignments/hw3.md

 (6).
 A spherical balloon is made of lightweight, aluminized Mylar.
 It is suggested that it could be kept spherical simply by connecting it to a high-voltage source.
 The balloon has a diameter of 0.1 meter, and the maximum breakdown electric field in air is
 $$ 3 \times 10^6$$ volts/meter.

-       a) What is the maximum voltage that can be applied to the balloon?
+&nbsp;&nbsp;(a) What is the maximum voltage that can be applied to the balloon?
 (You can use the same expression for E-field that you used in the previous problem.
 Set that equal to the breakdown voltage to find a $$q_{max}$$ for the balloon.
 Then use your expression for Voltage from the previous problem to answer the question.)

-       b)  What gas pressure inside the balloon would produce the same effect?
+&nbsp;&nbsp;(b)  What gas pressure inside the balloon would produce the same effect?
 What fraction of atmospheric pressure is this?
 Will it work?